jimbaker/talks/jython-at-rackspace.md

 # Implementation conclusions

 * JVM engineering support is fantastic
-* Periodically Java just gets much faster for how we use it
+* Periodically JVM just gets much faster, especially in how we use its capabilities from Jython
-* Especially in terms of housekeeping support, such as multithreading in GC
+* Example: housekeeping support, such as multithreading in GC, and improving object allocation
-* Still need to take advantage of infrastructure
+* Still need to take advantage of infrastructure like `invokedynamic` bytecode

 # Rackspace opportunities

 * Keystone Jython - wrap existing Java-based identity infrastructure
 * Storm for event processing
-* Repose
+* Easy customization of Repose

-* What else?
+# What else and why?

+* Rackspace invests in both Python and Java
+* Easy to integrate with Jython, in process, with a single import as we have seen
+* We know how to deploy and manage Java-based components, especially servlets
-# Keystone Jython
+* Keystone Jython proves this can be worthwhile

-FIXME

-* Operators may be running an existing identity infrastructure to support existing usage in their data center(s).
-They would prefer to provide a seamless experience to their customers as they migrate some or all of their workloads to OpenStack.

-* Porting existing Java code to Python is avoided.
-This is especially helpful when considering that such operators want to avoid additional and significant investment in existing working code.
-Java APIs can instead be directly used by a Keystone driver, which helps improve the performance picture as well.

-* In the side-by-side migration, both Keystone and existing services can be deployed in the same servlet container, given that WSGI can be readily mapped to the servlet API.
-This simplifies deployment during the transition, avoids additional latency overhead, and does not require wrapping existing Java code in REST APIs that can then be consumed.
-This is especially important if there is any impedance mismatch between the identity models that could result in additional overhead.

-* OpenStack operators often need to integrate these components with a Java-based environment.
-While REST or similar APIs can provide a good solution, this type of integration adds development, IPC, deployment, and other costs.
-We recently demonstrated running OpenStack's Keystone identity service directly on the JVM via Jython.  enabling immediate plug in of our existing Java-based identity provider.
-This BOF will discuss our solution, including support for unified logging, Spring dependency injection, and container support, as well as issues for other OpenStack components.

 # OpenStack